mibsbalsante/mibsbalsante/README.md

 ## Who am I?

-- 26yo potato
+- 27yo potato
-- 7y+ experienced frontend developer
+- 8y+ of experience as a frontend developer
   - with knowledge in differents platforms and programming languages
   - also experienced with backend and desktop development
   - self-proclaimed design ops